WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 ## Lab scenario

 The network environment at Contoso Corporation maintains network services in multiple locations, which has become increasingly complex to manage.
-You have decided to deploy an IP Address Management (IPAM) Server and use it to centrally manage the IP address configuration in the organization.
+You have decided to deploy an IP Address Management (IPAM) Server and use it to centrally manage the organization's IP address configuration.

 ## Exercise 1: Install the IPAM Server feature